michael-black2/CalibrationJunctionBox/Documents/Junction_Box/README.md

 @reboot sudo /home/pi/Documents/Junction_Box/launcher.sh >> /home/pi/Documents/Junction_Box/log.txt 2>&1

-SPI needs to be enabled on the device by goign to the system config and the latest updates need to be installed https://www.takaitra.com/spi-device-raspberry-pi/
+SPI and I2C need to be enabled on the device by goign to the system config and the latest updates need to be installed https://www.takaitra.com/spi-device-raspberry-pi/
 The above link gives steps in doing this